dm-wyncode/the-nodejs-master-class-hw-001/README.rst

 An HTTP server running on localhost:3000 will start.

-The server accepts only ``POST`` requests with a form-encoded payload.
+The server accepts only ``POST`` requests with an optional form-encoded payload.

+The server as the following end points:

+* hello

+  If a payload with a key of "name", "Hello, {name}!" is returned with a key of "greeting".

+  Other wise "Hello!" is returned with a key of "greeting".

+* reverse

+  This endpoint takes a payload with key value pairs.
+And object is returned with the values reversed.

+  Its key is "data".

 The server returns JSON with all of the string values in the payload in reverse order.
 The keys are preserved.

+All endpoints also return error, warning, header, and method information.

-To see example output, start the server and then run the following:
+To see example output, start the server and then execute the following shell script:

 .. code-block:: shell